jslingsby/VegMapTools/README.md

 # VegMapTools
-Development code for playing with the VegMap and associated data to assess ecosystem threat status and associated calculations.
+Development code for playing with the South African VegMap and associated data (land cover, protected area layers, climate data, etc) to assess ecosystem threat status and associated calculations.